Marker Logo

 Topics.
 This historical marker is listed in this topic list: War, US Revolutionary.
 A significant historical year for this entry is 1765.

 Location.
 32° 46.724′ N, 79° 56.085′ W. Marker is in Charleston, South Carolina, in Charleston County.
 It is in Harleston Village.
-Marker is on Archdale Street near Magazine Street, on the right when traveling south.
+It is on Archdale Street near Magazine Street, on the right when traveling south.
 Touch for map.
 Marker is at or near this postal address: 19 Archdale Street, Charleston SC 29401, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-St. John's Church (a few steps from this marker); Unitarian Church (within shouting distance of this marker); Fielding Home for Funerals (about 500 feet away, measured in a direct line); First Central Station in South Carolina (about 500 feet away); The Unitarian Church in Charleston (about 500 feet away); Charleston Work House (about 600 feet away); Jonathan Jasper Wright Law Office (about 800 feet away); Quaker Cemetery (about 800 feet away).
+At least 8 other markers are within walking distance of this marker: St. John's Church (a few steps from this marker); The Unitarian Churchyard (within shouting distance of this marker); Fielding Home for Funerals (about 500 feet away, measured in a direct line); First Central Station in South Carolina (about 500 feet away); The Unitarian Church in Charleston (about 500 feet away); Charleston Work House (about 600 feet away); Jonathan Jasper Wright Law Office (about 800 feet away); Quaker Cemetery (about 800 feet away).
 Touch for a list and map of all markers in Charleston.

 Paid Advertisement